PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ### 1:15 pm - 2:00 pm YES WE WILL!

   -- By [Kelly Yang](https://www.kellyyang.com/), # 1 New York Times best-selling and award-winning author
+  -- Introduced by Frances Ippolito

 ### 2:00 pm - 2:15 pm Celebration of the Changemakers